jan-cieslik/cancer_informatics/docs/using_R/breast cancer.md

 # z-score normalization
 gbsg.norm <- scale(gbsg.subset)
 ```
-The bc.norm object now contains the normalized variables, which can be used for further analysis.
+The gbsg.norm object now contains the normalized variables, which can be used for further analysis.

 :::note
 Note that these preprocessing steps are just a few examples of the many ways to preprocess data for survival analysis.